dmbarbour/awelon/AboutABC.md

 ### Capabilities

-In `{foo}`, the text 'foo' is called *capability text*.
+In expression `{foo}`, the text 'foo' is called *capability text*.
 In practice, this text should be cryptographically secure.
 Secure random GUIDs, encrypted text, or signed text (HMAC, PKI) are all possibilities.
-In general, this text is also specific to the runtime instance.
-Capability text is unforgeable from within ABC: there are no primitives that may invoke text as capability text.

 ABC is designed for [capability-based security](http://en.wikipedia.org/wiki/Capability-based_security).
 Capability-based security conflates controlling access with controlling distribution of unforgeable values called "capabilities".
 A capability can be modeled as a block containing a capability invocation, i.e. `[{foo}]`.

+Capability text is unforgeable from within ABC: there are no primitives that may invoke text as capability text.
 Blocks are opaque in ABC: there are no primitives that can compare blocks or convert a block to text.

-An environment may, of course, provide introspective and reflective capabilities that can peek inside blocks or translate text to capability text, but such capabilities should be secure and granted only to trusted subprograms.
+An environment may provide introspective and reflective capabilities that can violate these assumptions, but there is no good reason to grant such capabilities to untrusted code.

 ### Modeling Objects